chauff/cse1500-web-transcripts/_lectures/security.md

   - :tv: [The Power of the Web Platform](https://github.com/feross/TheAnnoyingSite.com) - a talk by Feross Aboukhadijeh about what annoying things are possible on the web.
 Entertaining!
 Be sure to not open the accompanying website while in a quiet space.
 - Recommended readings:
   - Chapter 18 of the [Web Development with Node & Express book](https://www.oreilly.com/library/view/web-development-with/9781492053507/)
-  - [Stanford's 2019 Web Security course](https://web.stanford.edu/class/cs253/) covers many web security issues in detail.
+  - [Stanford's Web Security course](https://web.stanford.edu/class/cs253/) covers many web security issues in detail.
   - :closed_book: If you want to know everything there is about security, read Ross Anderson's [Security Engineering book](https://www.cl.cam.ac.uk/~rja14/book.html).
 [Chapter 21](http://www.cl.cam.ac.uk/%7Erja14/Papers/SEv2-c21.pdf) is most pertinent to the web security lecture (warning: this is an extensive read).
-  - [Stanford's Computer and Network Security course](https://cs155.github.io/Spring2019/) has a number of lectures on web security (PDFs: [here](https://cs155.github.io/Spring2019/lectures/08-web.pdf), [here](https://cs155.github.io/Spring2019/lectures/09-web-attacks.pdf) and [here](https://cs155.github.io/Spring2019/lectures/10-SessionMgmt.pdf)).
+  - [Stanford's Computer and Network Security course](https://cs155.stanford.edu/) has a number of lectures on web security.
-  - The [Open Web Application Security Project](https://www.owasp.org/index.php/Main_Page) provides an extensive list of practical tips, best practices and further readings on the topic.
   - [Node.js security best practices](https://medium.com/@nodepractices/were-under-attack-23-node-js-security-best-practices-e33c146cb87d).
   - MDN has a very good [collection of Web security articles](https://developer.mozilla.org/en-US/docs/Web/Security).
 - Relevant scientific publications: